Tingting0618/Clustering_Dimensionality_Reduction/README.md

 - Scree plot: % of variations that each PC accounts for.

 ## Topic 2: K-Means

+The K-Means algorithm is a simple algorithm capable of clustering this kind of dataset very quickly and efficiently, often in just a few iterations.
 - Euclidean distance
 - Need to scale and center variable first (assuming all variables are equally important)